Skating & Hockey School

 Create Account (click here)

-Looking to introduce your child to skating for the first time in a fun and structured environment?
-Join our Learn to Skate program.
+Looking to introduce your child to skating for the first time or improve their skating skills in a fun and structured environment?
+Join our Skating School program!

-Sign up now by following the instructions on the get started tab”
+Sign up now by following the instructions on the “start registration!” tab.

 KIIH Annual Membership is required.